Hot topics involving change and extensive conflict:

 - Between various faith groups and secularists, and

-- Between various faith groups and other groups in society -- typically sexual minorities like the Lesbian, Gay, Bisexual, Transgender and Transsexual community (LGBT).
+- Between various faith groups and other groups in society.
+In the U.S., during the 21st century, much of the religious conflict ahs been between religious conservatives and sexual minorities like the Lesbian, Gay, Bisexual, Transgender and Transsexual community (LGBT).

 Examples of past conflicts were:

 - Slavery vs. abolition: whether some people should be able to own and consider other people as property.

 - Status of women: whether women should be allowed to own property, to enter professions, considered on a par with men, etc. It was only in 1929 that Women were considered full persons in Canada who could be appointed to the Senate.

 - Universal sufferage: whether women should be allowed to vote in elections.

 - Whether women should be allowed to be ordained as clergy.
 This topic is still being debated today as the two largest faith groups in the U.S. -- the Roman Catholic Church and Southern Baptist Convention -- remain profoundly sexist in their opposition to allowing women to attain positions of power and authority.
 Other Christian denominations are gradually accepting women.
 We are only aware of two religious groups in which the majority of clergy/leaders are women.
 That is the Unitarian Universalist Association and some neo-pagan faiths, like Wicca.

 After studying past conflicts that have been partly or completely resolved we have noted that: